d-rybakov/ml-delivery-framework/phase-2-data-understanding/P02_Data_Quality_Report_T.md

 *These observations help prioritize remediation actions that will be addressed during Phase 3\.
 Data Preparation.\]*

-9. # Recommended Data Cleaning Actions {#recommended-data-cleaning-actions}
+# 9 Recommended Data Cleaning Actions

 *\[Provide recommended actions to address the data quality issues identified in this report.
 This section outlines potential remediation approaches that can be implemented during CRISP-DM Phase 3\.
 Data Preparation to ensure that the datasets are suitable for reliable analytical modeling.\]*